- How will the Research Data Centres benefit Canadians?

 How will researchers be selected, and how will their projects be assessed?

-Researchers wishing access to the confidential microdata will submit proposals to a review committee operating under the auspices of SSHRC and Statistics Canada.
+Researchers wishing access to the anonymized microdata will submit proposals to a review committee operating under the auspices of SSHRC and Statistics Canada.
 The committee will evaluate the proposals, based primarily on the research merit of the proposal, as well as the need to access detailed data and the capacity of the centre.

 The approval of proposals will be based on: